-Estonia's rail network today allows you to enjoy train travel between the capital, Tallinn, and such cities as Tartu or Viljandi in true First Class comfort: WiFi, the latest newspapers, spacious double seats with high back support and windows with adjustable sun shades.
-An affordably priced selection of hot and cold drinks and snacks is also available.
+Estonia's rail network today allows you to enjoy train travel between the country's capital, Tallinn, and such cities as Tartu or Viljandi as well as many smaller destinations.
+Trains in Estonia are operated by Elron and include both diesel trains as well as the new electric trains running since early 2014.
+The trains are equipped with free WiFi and most seats are very spacious with high back support and windows with adjustable sun shades.

 Train rides from Tallinn normally take 2 hours to Rakvere, 2.5 to Viljandi, 3 to Jõhvi or Tartu and 3.5 to Narva.

 Timetables can be found at railway stations and on Elron website.
 Tickets can be bought from train stations, online at pilet.elron.ee or using cash on the train.
 The price of a ticket remains the same and you can also pay via bank card in all diesel trains from Tallinn to Tartu, Rapla, Türi, Viljandi, Narva and on returning journeys, as well as Tartu-Valga and Tartu-Koidula lines.
 Conductors selling tickets pass through the train carriage after every stop.